-The proposed increase in authorized shares and decrease in the par value per share will enhance the Company's flexibility in connection with possible future actions, such as stock dividends, stock splits, corporate mergers, acquisitions, equity financing for expansion or developing new business opportunities, employee benefit programs, or other corporate purposes.
-The Board of Directors will determine whether, when and on what terms the issuance of shares of Common Stock may be warranted in connection with any of the foregoing purposes subject to applicable laws and stock exchange regulations.
+The 2 for 1 and 3 for 2 Stock Splits declared by the Board of Directors during 1993 were effected in the form of stock dividends.
+A large percentage of the Company's existing authorized shares were used to accomplish the Stock Splits.
+As a result, additional authorized shares are necessary for future stock splits or other significant corporate actions.
+Market conditions permitting, Promus seeks the additional shares to enable the Board to effect stock splits in the future similar to the 2 for 1 and 3 for 2 Stock Splits effected in 1993.
+The Board could use the additional authorized shares for other corporate purposes such as corporate mergers, acquisitions, equity financing for expansion or developing new business opportunities, and employee benefit programs.
+Any such actions would be in the discretion of the Board, as it has the authority to determine, subject to applicable laws and stock exchange regulations, whether, when and on what terms the issuance of shares of Common Stock may be warranted in connection with possible stock splits or any of the other foregoing purposes.
 Except where shares are issued on a pro-rata basis to all stockholders (such as in a stock dividend or stock split), the issuance of additional shares of Common Stock if approved by the Board of Directors would reduce the proportionate ownership interests in the Company held by current stockholders.
 The reduction in the par value per share from \$1.50 to \$.10 will result in the transfer of approximately \$143.2 million from the Common Stock account to the capital surplus account on the Company's balance sheet.
 The capital surplus account is available for dividends whereas the Common Stock account cannot be used to fund dividends.
 The Company has no present intention to use the additional capital surplus for dividends.
 The number of shares of Preferred Stock and Special Stock authorized by the Certificate of Incorporation will remain the same.